STEllAR-GROUP/phylanx/docs/sphinx/branches/master/html/_sources/manual/about.rst.txt

 About |phylanx|
 ============================

-Phylanx is a distribured Machine Learning platform that aims to provide users a high level, Python interface which delivers HPC performance.
+Phylanx is a distributed Machine Learning platform that aims to provide users a high level, Python interface which delivers HPC performance.
 At its core Phylanx is a general purpose system for computing large distributed